 On November 17, 2016, the Oregon Department of Justice filed an indictment against Judge Day alleging that he had committed two felonies – aiding and abetting a felon in the possession of a firearm.
 The indictment also added two misdemeanors based on the firearm charges – official misconduct.
 The maximum sentence Judge Day faces if convicted is 12 years in prison.
 (Click here to see the indictment)

-It has been an expensive battle with Judge Day’s legal fees totaling over $650,000 as of April 2017.
+It has been an expensive battle with Judge Day’s legal fees totaling over $1.2 million as of October 2018.
 DefendJudgeDay.com has been very helpful in providing funds to fight this battle.
 The ethics case could potentially go to the U.S. Supreme Court based on Judge Day being denied his First Amendment liberties.
 That will only be possible if people who share Judge Day’s desire to vindicate the rights of religious conscience will help support the legal battle to prevent the evisceration of these rights.

 The State of Oregon has over-reached in its attempt to bring down a good and honorable man.
-By criminally charging Judge Day, the state may be giving his legal team the vehicle it was denied before the Commission – the right to obtain the evidence about who is really behind these injustices.
+By criminally charging Judge Day, the state gave his legal team the vehicle it was denied before the Commission – the right to obtain the evidence about who is really behind these injustices.